 - NOTE Changes to Auto Smartport types cause the new settings to be applied to interfaces which have already been assigned that type by Auto Smartport.
-In this case, binding an invalid macro or setting an invalid default parameter value causes all ports of this Smartport type to become unknown. - STEP 1 Click Smartport > Smartport Type Settings. - STEP 2 To view the Smartport macro associated with a Smartport type, select a Smartport type and click View Macro Source. - STEP 3 To modify the parameters of a macro, select a Smartport type and click Edit.

-STEP 4 Enter the fields.

-- Port Type-Select a Smartport type. - Macro Name-Displays the name of the Smartport macro currently associated with the Smartport type. - Macro Parameters-Displays the following fields for three parameters in the macro: - Parameter Name-Name of parameter in macro. - Parameter Value-Current value of parameter in macro.
+In this case, binding an invalid macro or setting an invalid default parameter value causes all ports of this Smartport type to become unknown. - STEP 1 Click Smartport > Smartport Type Settings. - STEP 2 To view the Smartport macro associated with a Smartport type, select a Smartport type and click View Macro Source. - STEP 3 To modify the parameters of a macro or assign a user-defined macro, select a Smartport type and click Edit. - STEP 4 Enter the fields. - Port Type-Select a Smartport type. - Macro Name-Displays the name of the Smartport macro currently associated with the Smartport type. - Macro Type-Select whether the pair of macro and anti-macro associated with this Smartport type is built-in or user-defined. - User Defined Macro-If desired, select the user-defined macro that is to be associated with the selected Smartport type.
+The macro must have already been paired with an anti-macro. - Pairing of the two macros is done by name and is described in the Smartport Macro section. - Macro Parameters-Displays the following fields for three parameters in the macro: - Parameter Name-Name of parameter in macro. - Parameter Value-Current value of parameter in macro.
 This can be changed here. - Parameter Description-Description of parameter.